roshan-research/hazm/README.md

 Hazm
 ====

-Python library for digesting Persian text.
+This is going to be my work as an intern in Tetra co. on hazm library. hazm is a Python library for digesting Persian text.

 + Text cleaning
 + Sentence and word tokenizer